Historical Advisory Board,

 A native of Kansas City, Missouri, Steven Trout is Chair of the Department of English and Director of the Center for the Study of War and Memory at the University of South Alabama in Mobile.
 He has authored or edited nine books related to the First World War in literature or public memory, including Memorial Fictions: Willa Cather and the First World War (University of Nebraska Press, 2002), On the Battlefield of Memory: The First World War and American Remembrance, 1919-1941 (University of Alabama Press, 2010), and World War I in American Fiction: An Anthology of Short Stories (co-edited by Scott D. Emmert, Kent State University Press, 2014).

-A featured commentator in the upcoming PBS American Experience documentary focused on America and the Great War, he is also the editor of the book series “War, Memory, and Culture,” published by the University of Alabama Press.
-Currently, he is writing a history of the Vietnam Veterans Memorial in Angel Fire, New Mexico, the site that served as the de-facto national memorial from 1971 until 1982.
+He is the editor of the book series “War, Memory, and Culture,” published by the University of Alabama Press.
+Currently, he is writing a history of the Vietnam Veterans Memorial in Angel Fire, New Mexico, the site that served as the de facto national memorial from 1971 until 1982.